- 40 (ft.)

 It is time to make that dream a reality.
 Stop waiting this is the boat to make that Dream come true.

 The Caliber is a performance cruiser with classic, graceful lines, Seaworthiness, and comfort the Caliber 40LRC has it all.
 Their owners appreciate their uncompromising craftsmanship, superior design and construction.
 On deck you'll find control, comfort and convenience.
 Below deck the spacious accommodations are graciously appointed providing exceptional livability great ventilation and beautiful hand rubbed teak furnishings.
 WINDFALL is well equipped and ready to sail, Come take a look and you can follow that dream.
+Call to set up a time to see this great cruising vessel.

 - Sail Area